Cheese Manakish

 A delicious homemade flatbread dough topped with cheesy goodness!
 These Cheese Manakish are the perfect make-ahead snack, appetizer, or even brunch!

 Are you a Manakish fanatic?
-So am I, so don’t miss my other Manakish recipes including Zaatar Manakish, Lebanese Meat Pies, & Lebanese Spinach Pies.
+So am I, so don’t miss any of my other Manakish recipes including: Zaatar Manakish, Lebanese Meat Pies, & Lebanese Spinach Pies.

 Cheese Manaqish on a wooden tray